2021–22 figure skating season

-The 2021–22 figure skating season began on July 1, 2021, and ended on June 30, 2022.
-During this season, elite skaters competed at the ISU Championship level at the 2022 European Championships, Four Continents Championships, World Junior Championships, and World Championships, as well as at the 2022 Winter Olympics.
+The 2021–22 figure skating season began on July 1, 2021 and ended on June 30, 2022.
+During this season, elite skaters competed on the ISU Championship level at the 2022 European, Four Continents, World Junior, and World Championships, as well as at the 2022 Winter Olympics.
 They also competed at elite events such as the Grand Prix and Junior Grand Prix series, and the ISU Challenger Series.

 As a result of the COVID-19 pandemic, the Grand Prix Final was cancelled, while parts of the Junior Grand Prix, Grand Prix, and Challenger Series were not held as scheduled.
-Among the ISU Championships events, the 2022 Four Continents Championships were relocated, and the 2022 World Junior Championships were also postponed and relocated.
-Due to these re-allocations, the Estonian Skating Union ended up hosting three of the four ISU Championships events this season.
+Among the ISU Championships events, the Four Continents Championships were relocated, and the World Junior Championships were postponed and relocated.
+Due to re-allocations, the Estonian Skating Union hosted three of the four ISU Championships events this season.

 Beginning from the 2021–22 season, the International Skating Union officially changed the terminology in all ISU rules and events from "ladies" to "women".

 On March 1, 2022, the ISU banned all figure skaters and officials from Russia and Belarus from attending any international competitions due to the 2022 Russian invasion of Ukraine.

 Impact of the COVID-19 pandemic

 The ISU acknowledged two key challenges in organizing the season due to the ongoing COVID-19 pandemic: entry restrictions into host countries and/or return to the home countries and limited air travel options.
-However, the ISU remained committed to having a full calendar of events, with modifications as necessary, and issued the following statement:
+However, the ISU remained committed to having a full calendar of events with modifications as necessary, and issued the following statement:

 "Despite the lingering world-wide coronavirus pandemic, the ISU is looking forward to the Olympic season and will do its utmost to assist the ISU Members in maintaining and safely conducting the planned ISU Events and allowing a maximum number of participants."

 On August 5, the ISU announced that due to varying travel and quarantine restrictions during the pandemic, it would consider re-allocation requests for the Junior Grand Prix series on a case-by-case basis according to an outlined criteria of preference.
 The ISU also said that they would abandon the re-allocation process in the event of an abundance of requests or overly complex requests that would cause logistical issues.
 In addition, the ISU decided not to implement a JGP ranking for the season and to instead prioritize holding the JGP series safely "with the best possible participation" in light of the pandemic.
 In October, the ISU announced alternative qualification criteria for the 2021–22 Junior Grand Prix Final.

-Skate Canada was scheduled to host the second JGP event in Edmonton, Alberta, but cancelled the event due to uncertainties surrounding the pandemic.
-The Fédération Française des Sports de Glace hosted two back-to-back JGP events in Courcheval.